 • What outdoor activities can visitors enjoy in Calabasas?

-• Spend the day outdoors hiking, biking, and picnicking at Malibu Creek State Park or Calabasas Creek Park.
+• I’ve spent many afternoons hiking, biking, and picnicking at Malibu Creek State Park and Calabasas Creek Park.
+If you love fresh air and wide-open space, you’re going to feel right at home here.